rust-lang/rust-forge/src/core/blogs.md

 If you would like to propose a blog post for the main blog, please reach out to a [core team member](https://www.rust-lang.org/governance/teams/core).
 It is not suggested to just open PRs against the main Rust blog that add posts without first discussing it with a core team member.

+### Release note blog posts

+One special case are the regular release note posts that accompany every Rust release.
+These are managed by the release team and go on the main blog.

+TBD -- someone from release team describe the process

 ## Team Rust blogs

 Teams can generally decide for themselves what to write on the team Rust blog.